RallyTechServices/rally-release-scope-change-report/README.md

 ## Description

 This is the Release Scope Change report updated to use SDK2 and the Lookback API.
-The lowest-level PIs will also display in the daily scope change.
+This version is pinned to the lowest level PIs assigned to a release -- does not show the stories and defects yet.
+Also, it's pinned to a custom field for the name of the field to size with.

 ## Development Notes